 Do Speed Bumps and Rumble Strips Damage Cars?

 Speed bumps and rumble strips are two forms of “traffic calming devices” you’ll commonly encounter on the road.
-As a driver, it’s a scary feeling when your car jolts, bumps, shakes, or scrapes unexpectedly.
-And every time your car is affected by a “bump” in the road, your reaction is probably to cringe and wonder, “I hope that didn’t damage my car!”
+As a driver, it’s a scary feeling when your car jolts, bumps, shakes, or scrapes when passing over these.
+Your reaction is probably to cringe and wonder, “I hope that didn’t damage my car!”
 But could these traffic management methods cause permanent damage?

-Speed bumps are raised 3-4 inches above the road and are intended to reduce driving speeds to under 5 mph.
+Speed bumps are raised 3-4 inches above the road and are intended to reduce driving speeds to under 10 mph.
 They’re often installed in areas with high pedestrian traffic, such as residential communities and parking lots, rather than public roads like speed humps are.

 - Damage caused to emergency vehicles when crossed at high speeds